creative2117/cr-givecash/README.md

 How to use:
 /givecash [playerID] [value]

-Feel free to edit to yout liking!
+Feel free to edit to your liking!